raptorjs-legacy/rapido/README.md

 ## Stack
 A stack is a collection of commands that are all related to a particular technology stack.
-Rápido supports using multiple stacks, and new stacks can easily be installed from `npm` using the `rapido` CLI as described below.
+Rápido supports using multiple stacks, and new stacks can easily be installed using `npm`.
 When running a command, the command is searched for in the stacks that are currently enabled.

 ### Installing Stacks